Connecting Perl on UNIX or Linux to Microsoft SQL Server

 3

 PRINT statements let you return a user-defined message from a procedure.
-They help you troubleshoot a procedure.
+They help you to troubleshoot a procedure.
 For example, PRINT statements let you check data values or embed trace messages to isolate problem areas in a procedure.

 To capture PRINT statement output in a Perl script, you need to create a custom error handler.
 The standard ODBC diagnostic mechanism does not retrieve PRINT statement output.